Vermilionville Historic Village, LouisianaHistorical & Cultural Sites

 Getting There & Parking

-Understanding how to get to Vermilionville Historic Village is straightforward, as it's conveniently located right in the heart of Lafayette, Louisiana.
-The address is 300 Fisher Road, Lafayette, LA 70508, just across from the Lafayette Regional Airport off of Surrey Street.
+Understanding how to get to Vermilionville Historic Village is straightforward, as it's conveniently located in Lafayette, Louisiana.
+The village address is 300 Fisher Road, situated directly across from the Lafayette Regional Airport off Surrey Street.
+This central location makes it easily accessible whether you're arriving by car or flying into Lafayette.

 Top Things to Do